crteensy/yolo-fc/.md/yolo_funding_pitch.md

 Bcause we always have some additional cool RC projects in the pipeline, the prototyping PCB run might also contain:
 - enough Yolo PCBs for a prototype batch (if it flies)
-- complex YOLO expansions like a 2in1 and a 4in1 ESC
+- complex YOLO expansions like a 2in1 and a 4in1 ESC for hexas and octos (Why no 45g AUW Hexa Whoop with GPS?
+Yes the more stupid it sounds, the more fun we have!:-) )
 - crteensy's experiments with Cypress PSoC6 for an AIO controller that unifies FC, 4 ESCs and the OSD on one chip (yes, memory mapped ESCs!) in two sizes:
   - whoop for manual assembly, with Bluetooth and USB
   - 16 mm, Bluetooth only
 -Maybe an H7-Yolo with AM32 ESCs
+-Maybe an H7 1s tiny whoop board
 - (some Express LRS prototypes)

 We think that for high quality PCB Panels with custom Layer Stackup and Via in Pad we need about 1500$.
 A professional prototype assembly of a few flight controllers and the compontens will be about 2500$.
 If we get more donations than we actually need and The Yolo flies, we will assemble more and send them to testers and  randomly picked donors (we need an e-mail adress in this case).

-We don't have any support from the industry, we don't intend to make money with this and all designs will be open hardware.
+We don't have any support from the industry, we don't intend to make money with this and all designs will be open hardware for everyone to manufacture.

 # Pictures
 Current Yolo prototype: